How to Clear Points from Your Utah Driving Record

 Step 3: Consider Plea in Abeyance for New Violations

 If you recently received a ticket and haven’t yet resolved it, you might be able to request a plea in abeyance in court.
-This means:
+This means:- You agree to meet certain conditions (such as traffic school and no new violations for a set time).

 - The court will dismiss the ticket after successful completion, so no points are added to your record.